opendroneid/receiver-android/README.md

 However, reception can still fail for various reasons.
 See further details below and in the description of the [device list](supported-smartphones.md).

+## Transmitter Devices

+If you are looking for something to test the Receiver Application against, a list of Remote ID transmitter devices is available [here](transmitter-devices.md).

 ### Bluetooth

 The Bluetooth reception of the application has been tested to work on several devices: